 - If stools are soft but you still find them difficult to pass then a stimulant laxative may be added in.

 If you are pregnant or breast-feeding there are a number of laxatives that are thought to be safe to take.
 If you do need to take a laxative when you are pregnant or breast-feeding you should always ask your doctor or pharmacist for advice about which one you should use.

 Sometimes, an enema is needed in severe constipation and can be used to clear out the lower bowel (rectum).

-High doses of the macrogol osmotic laxatives are used to treat faecal loading and impaction (severe constipation) - this should be under the supervision and advice of a doctor.
+High doses of the macrogol osmotic laxatives are used to treat constipation when it is very severe and the stools are stuck (impacted).
+This should be under the supervision and advice of a doctor.